Les avantages de l'achat d'actions vs. l'achat d'actifs : ce que vous devez savoir

 Method Benefits Disadvantages

-Purchase of shares Continuity of operations, tax advantages, simplified transfer Acquisition of all liabilities, complexity of negotiations
+Purchase of shares Continuity of operations, tax benefits, simplified transfer Acquisition of all liabilities, complexity of negotiations

-Purchase of assets Selection of assets and liabilities, tax advantages Administrative complexities, renegotiation of contracts
+Asset purchase Selection of assets and liabilities, tax benefits Administrative complexities, renegotiation of contracts

 Frequently Asked Questions (FAQ)